aarathyrg/PRO-Seq/README.md

 # PRO-Seq
-Comparing type I vs type II IFN transcriptome
-The early and delayed transcriptional response to type I and type II interferons are analyzed using nascent transript data.
+Comparing early and delayed transcriptional response to interferons The early and delayed transcriptional response to interferons are analyzed using nascent transript data.
 Steps
 1) Preprocessing and alignment was performed using proseq2.0 pipeline (https://github.com/Danko-Lab/proseq2.0)
 2) Count matrices were generated using bigWig files according to https://github.com/Danko-Lab/tfTarget/blob/master/tfTarget/R/diffTXN.R